ernesthenry/ai-portfolio/README.md

 ## 🏆 Leadership & Management Strategy

-_JD Alignment: "1-2+ years in a technical leadership...
-Guide the architecture...
-Own the processes."_
+_Proven track record in technical leadership and process ownership._

 - **Team Leadership:** Managed a 5-member cross-functional team at _BPOSeats_, creating a collaborative environment that launched a major e-commerce platform (20% sales boost).
 - **Process Optimization:** Reduced manual content cycle time by 70% by architecting a Multi-Agent AI System ("Researcher -> Writer -> Publisher").